40206111/AdvancedGames/README.md

 When Merging
 -
 DON'T merge into dev or master.
 If you think your code is ready to be merged for other people to work with create a pull request.
-This will then be merged once reviewed
+Each pull request needs to pass continous integration and be reviewed by at least one other person.

+Project not working?
+-
+Make sure you've retargetted the project and you're running x86.